ibtihelbs/POLARIZED/README.md

-# POLARIZED
+# Polarized E-Commerce Platform

-[Short project description]
+Welcome to Polarized, where fashion meets mood!
+Polarized is an innovative e-commerce platform that offers a diverse range of unique clothing, accessories, and home goods.
+Our curated collection is designed to match your mood swings, whether you're feeling funny, brutal, classic, or discreet.

 ## Overview

-Initiated and led the development of a comprehensive e-commerce platform from the ground up, encompassing web design, copy creation, branding, and a full-stack admin dashboard.
+Initiated and led the development of Polarized, a comprehensive e-commerce platform from the ground up.
+The platform encompasses web design, copy creation, branding, and a full-stack admin dashboard.

 ## Project Duration

-july 2023 - Present
+[Start Date] - Present

 ## Role and Responsibilities